 Software for Digital Artists

 Chances are that your digital artist is already using Adobe Photoshop and/or Adobe Illustrator.
-But they may be hamstrung by an older version and are yet to investigate the possibilities of a digital subscription to the most recent releases.
+Perhaps they’re tied to an older version that they’ve grown to love.
+They’re probably too busy to investigate the possibilities of a digital subscription to the most recent releases!

-Adobe Creative Cloud is the top choice here, offering three types of subscription for individuals: Photography (restricted to Photoshop and Lightroom), Single App (pick any of Adobe’s creative apps) and Complete (the full creative suite), with monthly and pre-paid annual subscription rates on offer, ranging from $10 to $50 per month.
+Adobe Creative Cloud is the top choice here, offering three types of subscription for individuals.
+First is Photography (restricted to Photoshop and Lightroom), then Single App (pick any of Adobe’s creative apps), and All Apps (the full creative suite), with monthly and pre-paid annual subscription rates on offer, ranging from $10 to $50 per month.
+There’s also a more expensive, complete option called All Apps + Adobe Stock, available for just under $70 a month.

-These apps are all expensive, so the subscription options are a good way to go if you’re constrained by a low budget, as are some of the free paint package alternatives that are available.
+These apps are all expensive, so subscription options are a good way to go if you’re on a low budget.
+Or check out our subscription-free alternatives to Lightroom for more ideas.

 Hardware Your Digital Artist Really Wants

-For digital artists who always want to produce a pencil draft first, a good quality scanner is vital.
-While scanners are almost always built into printers these days, a standard printer isn’t really going to do the work justice, so unless they also have need for a lot of document printing, avoid this.
+For digital artists who always want to produce a pencil draft first, a high-quality scanner is vital.
+While scanners are almost always built into printers these days, a standard printer isn’t going to do the work justice, so unless they also have need for a lot of document printing, avoid this.

-Consider, too, the Microsoft Surface Pro 3 tablet which ships with a good quality stylus.
+Consider, too, the Microsoft Surface Pro tablet which ships with a nice stylus.
 Since this is a Windows computer, it will run all of the graphics software discussed above.
 However, stylus input for this device has its flaws for artists who have a slower hand, so it’s really only a good option for someone who needs to draw and email and travel light.
+See our review of the 2017 Surface Pro for more information.

 Printers for Digital Artists